ProfessionalWiki/SCSS/README.md

 ## Professional Support

 The SCSS extension is maintained by [Professional Wiki](https://professional.wiki).
-You can [contract us][contact-form] to help you install or customize SCSS.
+You can [contact us][contact-form] to help you install or customize SCSS.
 We also do development work.

 ## Running the tests